jmcnulty7070/Sidewalk-Following-Ackermann-Robot/waypoint_follow_updates/segmav/README_mision.md

 - **LDLiDAR driver** — publishes `/scan` in ROS
 - **LiDAR→MAVLink bridge** — turns `/scan` into `OBSTACLE_DISTANCE` messages
 - **SegMAV** — sends small **velocity nudges** (stay on sidewalk)
+- **GKeep avoidance on, but not overbearing:

+AVOID_ENABLE=1, OA_TYPE=1 (BendyRuler), AVOID_MARGIN≈0.30 m (≈1 ft).

+If it’s still too cautious, lower AVOID_MARGIN a bit (e.g., 0.20–0.25 m).

-- **GUIDED runner** — pulls the mission from the FC and walks waypoints using Rover-friendly commands
+Worst case for testing: set OA_TYPE=0 to disable avoidance temporarily (but then you rely only on SegMAV + mission runner).UIDED runner** — pulls the mission from the FC and walks waypoints using Rover-friendly commands

 ---